 The risk of stormwater/localized flooding to future development can be minimized by accurate recordkeeping of repetitive localized storm activity.
-Mitigating the root causes of the localized stormwater or choosing not to develop in areas that often are subject to localized flooding will reduce future risks of losses due to stormwater/localized flooding.
+Mitigating the root causes of localized stormwater issues or choosing not to develop in areas that often are subject to localized flooding will reduce future risks of losses due to stormwater/localized flooding.